Make the most of your time in the classroom and build connections with professors

 Examples of past programs include:

-- Study Skills & Preparing for Midterm Exams
+- Study Skills and Preparing for Midterm Exams

 - Résumé Writing 101 Workshop

 - Using Social Media in your Social Science Projects